keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 2.md

 - Stables are on the outskirts of town, but have an agreement with the city guard to rent horses out to them if they need them.
 - when they walk in, there's a couple men in suits with bowler hats sitting at a table talking
 	- new york accents
-	- dc10 history, these guys are a part of the Horse Mafia
+	- dc10 history, these guys are a part of the [[Horse Mafia]].
+One of them has a guitar case with a submachine gun, and the other has a greatcoat.
-	- i
+	- if they dont cause problems, they get the horses with no problem

 ## The Goblin Camp